chasemp/timeline/markdown/2023-11-06-linkedin-post-im-wondering-if-the-threshold-for-changes-in-a-ma.md

 Imagine if the locks on your windows moved periodically or the location of doors in your rooms every few years.

-"Ok, now let's have a conversation.
+Ok, now let's have a conversation.